gopibhingradiya187-code/BloodBank/README.md

 If you would like to contribute in this project, you are always welcome.
 There is no `code` avilable in the `master` branch.
 Please `switch` specific version and make changes there.
 For example, the latest dev version is: https://github.com/imShakil/BloodBank/tree/2.1
 You must need to create pull request to that specific branch to get it merged.

-# Support

-If you would like to support this project for better version, you can give some support [here](https://buymeacoffee.com/imshakil).

 Thanks

-Regards ~ Shakil